 Catherdal of San Cristobal

-An example of baroque style colonial architecture, the construction of this Catherdal, at the time, the church of Asunción, begin in 1528, right after the foundation of the city by Diego de Manzariego.
-It was only in 1538 it was elevated to a Cathedral with Fray Bartolomé de las Casas as its first Bishop.
+An example of baroque-style colonial architecture, the construction of this Catherdal, at the time, the church of Asunción, begin in 1528, right after the foundation of the city by Diego de Manzariego.
+It was only in 1538 that it was elevated to a Cathedral with Fray Bartolomé de las Casas as its first Bishop.